How does behavior evolve?

 — Back to Top —

-In line with our general interests in the evolution of mechanisms of behavior, the Johnson Lab has been participating in a large-scale collaboration studying patterns of hormone variation across vertebrates.
-Dr. Maren Vitousek of Cornell University and Dr. Michele Johnson have coordinated this effort since 2012.
-To address questions of hormonal evolution, our initial work required the compilation of a database of hormone measures, published as HormoneBase in 2018 (available at hormonebase.org).
-The HormoneBase Consortium is now using this database to examine how circulating levels of androgens and glucocorticoids in free-living vertebrates are associated with life history traits, metabolism, speciation rates, and conservation status.
+Dr. Maren Vitousek of Cornell University and Dr. Michele Johnson coordinated the HormoneBase Consortion to address questions of hormonal evolution.
+Our initial work required the compilation of a database of hormone measures, published in 2018 (freely available at hormonebase.org).
+The HormoneBase Consortium used this database to examine how circulating levels of androgens and glucocorticoids in free-living vertebrates are associated with life history traits, metabolism, speciation rates, and conservation status.

 Representative publications: